Oral small molecules for rare diseases

 Pioneering Small Molecule Therapeutics at Leiden

 Based in Leiden, Netherlands, our company is leading the development of innovative small molecules for rare diseases.
-With advanced chemistry, our clinical candidates are backed by extensive pre-GLP toxicology and are gearing up for GLP toxicology studies in Q4 2024.
+With advanced chemistry, our clinical candidates are backed by extensive pre-GLP toxicology and are gearing up for GLP toxicology studies.

-We collaborate with top experts, including Professor Dr. Rob Burgess from the Jackson Laboratories, and are supported by Droia Ventures, Thuja Capital, Praxis Biotech, and Casi Pharmaceuticals.
+We are supported by Droia Ventures, Thuja Capital, Praxis Biotech, and Casi Pharmaceuticals.

 Science